-She has a master’s degree in Clinical Trials Research from The University of Sydney and completed her PhD looking at prevention of long-term bone complications in children and adolescents undergoing treatment for Acute Lymphoblastic Leukemia and Lymphoma.
+She has a master’s degree in Clinical Trials Research from The University of Sydney and completed her PhD looking at the prevention of long-term bone complications in children and adolescents undergoing treatment for Acute Lymphoblastic Leukemia and Lymphoma.

 Dr Padhye is involved in whole genome sequencing research to diagnose genetic predisposition to childhood cancer.

 Dr Padhye is a Principal Investigator at The Children’s Hospital at Westmead for Children’s Oncology Group (COG) clinical trials.
-She is a Site Investigator for the implementation study There's no place like home: National scale up of the paediatric low risk febrile neutropenia program.
+She is a Site Investigator for the implementation study There's no place like home: National scale-up of the paediatric low-risk febrile neutropenia program.
 She is also an investigator on PREDICT study: Assessment of the utility of family-based (trio) whole-genome sequencing for cancer predisposition testing in sequential newly diagnosed paediatric and adolescent cancer patients.

 Qualifications: MBBS, MD, FRACP, MClinTRes (University of Sydney), PhD

 Dr Jessica Ryan

 Dr Jessica Ryan is a Staff Specialist Paediatric Oncologist and has a special interest in bone and soft tissue sarcomas and adolescent and young adult oncology.